Exceptional In Home Dementia Care Examples: Hugs not Drugs

-Mia, a much loved mother of 3 adult daughters, had symptoms stemming from her dementia, that challenge carers.
-She had been asked to leave two Nursing Homes because her daughters would not consent to her being given psychotropic medication that would essentially “stupefy her”.
-Read on to find out how Daughterly Care’s expert and loving Dementia Live In Care improved the quality of her life and avoided harmful medication.
+Mia, a much loved mother of 3 adult daughters, had symptoms stemming from her dementia, that challenged carers.
+So much so, Mia had been asked to leave two Nursing Homes because her daughters would not consent to her being given psychotropic medication that would essentially “stupefy her”.
+Read on to find out how Daughterly Care’s expert and loving Dementia Live in Care improved the quality of Mia’s life and avoided harmful medication.

-Mia and her Daughterly Care Caregiver often popped into our office on Narrabeen Lake to say hello before their walk.
+Mia and her Daughterly Care Live in Carer often popped into our office on Narrabeen Lake to say hello before their walk.
 Mia was a truly delightful lady.
 (I write ‘was’ because sadly she passed over in 2013).

-When Mia visited our office she would ask each of us what we were doing and offer praise.
+When Mia visited our Narrabeen office she would ask each of us what we were doing and offer praise (or a stern word).
 Mia found me in the filing area and told me I was doing a good job.
 She quipped “I hope they pay you well”.
 As a business owner I don’t receive a wage so I was technically correct when I replied, “Actually they don’t pay me a wage”.
 Mia was outraged.
 “Where’s the manager?
 I need to talk to her.”

-Mia charged off resolutely towards Verlie, who I was point to.
-On her way to Verlie, Mia overheard one of our High Care Managers, laughing on the phone.
+Mia charged off resolutely towards Verlie, who I was pointing to.
+On her way to Verlie, Mia overheard one of our High Care Case Managers, laughing on the phone.
 (There are moments where if we don’t laugh we would cry… we take all the laughs we can… to stay sane).

-Mia patted the Care Manager on the shoulder, “Stop laughing, you there on the phone, and get back to work!”
+Mia patted the High Care Case Manager on the shoulder, “Stop laughing, you there on the phone, and get back to work!”

 I asked Mia if she had worked as a Manager and her curt reply was “Of course!”
 I replied: “I thought so, you can tell very quickly who needs to work harder.
 I need a Manager like you here to keep the staff under control”.